10 Things to Do in Costa Del Sol Spain – A Warm Mediterranean Coastal Gem

-Gibraltar is mainly known for its wild monkeys stealing from tourists, so look after your stuff when heading up to the Rock of Gibraltar.
+Gibraltar has wild monkeys known for stealing from tourists, so look after your stuff when heading up to the Rock of Gibraltar.
 This is where you get the iconic views of the rock with the mainland in the background and can get tickets to visit the Upper Rock Nature Reserve, including the Ape’s Den, Saint Michael’s Cave, and the O’Hara’s Battery.

 Gibraltar also has a number of other attractions worth your time.
 Head to the mosque, see the lighthouse at Europe Point, explore the Moorish Castle, and grab a bite to eat at the main square of Gibraltar’s historical center.